henzk/django-productline/docs/fdocs.rst

 ==============================

 ``dev()``
-⁻⁻⁻⁻⁻⁻⁻⁻⁻
     starts up the development server.
 This is equal to ``ape manage runserver``.
     Runserver optionally accepts an IP- Adress as an argument to run the dev server on a custom IP- Adress.
 If the server is started under ``0.0.0.0:<PORT>`` it exposes ``<PORT>`` to the LAN under ``<IP- Adress of devmachine>:<PORT>``.
     This is useful for sharing development states amongst diferrent machines e.g. for mobile development similar tasks.

 ``help(task)``
-⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻
     prints details about available tasks

 ``info()``
-⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻
     prints information about the development environment

 ``manage(args)``
-⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻
     calls django-specific management tasks.
 This is equal to django's default ``python manage.py`` - command.

 ``prepare()``
-⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻
     prepares a product for deployment.
 This is a combo command that runs the following three comands prefixed with ``prepare_`` in order of appearance here.
     Under the hood this runs tasks such as:
         - setting up the database and database schema
         - generating the webserver configuration
         - basically everything that's necessary for the server to run your app

     **must be executed every time after feature selection and/or changes of the product context**

 ``prepare_db()``
-⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻
     Creates the database, prepares it for sync.
 By default this does nothing but can be refined by certain features to accomplish specific database creation tasks

 ``prepare_db_schema()``
-⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻
     This is a combo command that runs ``syncdb`` and applies database migrations afterwards

 ``prepare_fs()``
-⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻
     Prepares the filesystem for deployment.
 If you use the base implementation this creates the data dir.

 ``requires_product_environment``
-⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻
     Task decorator that checks if the product environment of django-productline is activated which is necessary for the environment to run.
 Specifically it checks whether:
     - context is bound
     - features have been composed

 ``manage``
-⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻
     Calls fundamental Django management tasks

 ``deploy``
-⁻⁻⁻⁻⁻⁻⁻⁻⁻⁻
-the base implementation delegates to the ``dev`` task.

-Features may refine this to add support for mod_wsgi,uwsgi,gunicorn,...
+    the base implementation delegates to the ``dev`` task.Features may refine this to add support for mod_wsgi,uwsgi,gunicorn,...

 *********************